IISSI2-IS-profs/DeliverUS-Frontend-Owner/README.md

 }
 ````

-   * After that it is recommended to include a settings file by running 'mkdir .vscode && touch .vscode/settings.json`.
+   * After that it is recommended to include a settings file by running `mkdir .vscode` and  `touch .vscode/settings.json`.
 Add the following contents at `.vscode/settings.json`:
 ```Javascript
 {
     "eslint.lintTask.enable": true,